gerrybot/interwebworld/content/post/hugo-github-netlify.md

 4. In the Deploy settings page, set the  Branch to "master", and use ```hugo``` as the basic build command, and ```public``` as the Publish directory.
 5. Click *Deploy site*

+## Change Netlify Site Name

+By default, all Netlify sites start out on a subdomain on netlify.com.
+Netlify

 ## References